AlekVolok/AKozlovPersonalBlog/_drafts/2023-08-14-using-json-with-hda.md

 ## What is JSON?

 JSON (JavaScript Object Notation) is industry standart of storing data.
-It means, that is beign supported by lots of softwars
+It means, that is beign supported by lots of softwarss

 It is implemented in C and Fortran, which makes it highly efficient for numerical computations.
 It leverages optimized, low-level memory operations, which result in faster execution compared to regular Python lists.